pontikis/symfony_cheat_sheet/symfony3.3_cheat_sheet.md

 php bin/console server:stop
 ```
 ### remarks
 * Allow port 8000 if you use firewall.
-Foe example (in case of iptables): ``iptables -A INPUT -p tcp --dport 8000 -j``
+For example (in case of iptables): ``iptables -A INPUT -p tcp --dport 8000 -j``
 * Php built-in web server doesn't support SSL encryption.
 It's for plain HTTP requests.